-The Child Tax Credit is a $1,000 tax credit worth up to $1,000 for each child under the age of 17 (child has to be 16 years or younger at the end of the year).
+The Child Tax Credit is a $2,000 tax credit worth up to $2,000 for each child under the age of 17 (child has to be 16 years or younger at the end of the year).
 The credit amount is gradually phased out based on the following Modified Adjusted Gross Income (MAGI) levels:

-- $55,000 for married couples filing separately
+- $200,000 for married couples filing separately

-- $75,000 for single, head of household, and widow filers
+- $200,000 for single, head of household, and widow filers

-- $110,000 for married couples filing jointly
+- $400,000 for married couples filing jointly

-Once you reach the phase-out income the tax credit is reduced by $50 for each $1,000 of income above the threshold amount.
+Once you reach the phase-out income, the tax credit is reduced by $50 for each $1,000 of income above the threshold amount.
 The upper phase-out increases with the number of qualifying children you have and looks like this: